-- Cut brioche in 2 inch blocks.
-Place in casserole, baking dish or deep container.
-Sprinkle grapefruit, lime and lemon peel and pour cream and coconut milk into the dish.
+- Cut brioche in 2-inch blocks.
+Place the brioche in a casserole, baking dish or deep container.
+Sprinkle grapefruit, lime, and lemon peel and pour cream and coconut milk into the dish.
 Let bread marinate overnight in the refrigerator, flipping the bread once halfway through.

-- Heat 1 tbsp butter in a nonstick saute pan over medium heat.
-Remove bread from marinade, discarding liquids.
+- Heat 1 tablespoon butter in a nonstick saute pan over medium heat.
+Remove bread from marinade, discarding liquids and fruit peels.
 Sprinkle half the sugar on the brioche and place the bread on the pan.
 Brown the bread on all sides until golden.
 Remove from heat.

 - Sprinkle remaining sugar on the bread.
 Use a blow torch to carefully caramelize the brioche.
 Alternatively, preheat broiler to medium.
 Place bread in the broiler and cook until sugars have melted and caramelized, about 1-2 minutes.
 Be sure to keep an eye on the bread to make sure it doesn't burn.
 Serve immediately.

 Caramelized torrija is essentially french toast.
 For both french toast and the torrija, you have to soak the bread in a milk mixture and cook on the pan.
 With the dessert, you go one step further and caramelize the bread either with a blow torch or under the broiler.

 If I recall correctly, Degustation uses heavy cream to soak the brioche, but I decided to use a mixture of coconut milk and heavy cream.
 Do not use more liquid than stated in the recipe.
 I've tested it making one batch with the amount listed and another with enough liquid to completely cover the bread.
 The batch with more liquid ended up being too soggy and didn't hold together as well when cooked.